|obverse Chapter 5·||Turning Signs (Contents)||References||blog|

 one and the same role is played in turn, even simultaneously, by Hermes and his Perfect Nature. … the Sufi contemplates himself in contemplating the theophanic witness; the Contemplator becomes the Contemplated and vice versa, a mystical situation expressed by the wonderful Eckhartian formula: ‘The seeing through which I know him is the same seeing through which he knows me.’— Corbin (1971, 19)

-Another way of imagining self-contemplation is to think of God the Creator as using his creature's eye for his own vision.
-Thus Corbin (1971, 22) quotes Ibn Arabi: ‘I created perception in Thee only that therein I might become the object of my perception.’
+Another way of imagining self-contemplation is to think of God the Creator as using his creature's eye for his own vision of active Creation itself.
+Corbin (1971, 22) quotes Ibn Arabi: ‘I created perception in Thee only that therein I might become the object of my perception.’